usubalang/usuba/experimentations/add/Readme.md

 ### bitslice addition

-For an addition _n_-bits, the adder contains _n_ adders, each of them doing 5 bitwise operations.
+For an addition _n_-bits, the bitslice adder contains _n_ adders, each of them doing 5 bitwise operations.
 Since about 3 operations can be done every cycles, the expected performances are _n * 5/3_ cycles for each _n_-bit addition.
 We get the following numbers experimentally (the "128 * " come from the fact that we are doing 128 additions in parallel):

  - 8-bit, 128 * 0.11 = 14.1 cycles/adder, vs expected = 8 * 5/3 = 13.3